ObolNetwork/obol-docs/docs/int/quickstart/quickstart-alone.md

    - vc4: [Teku](https://github.com/ConsenSys/teku)
    - vc5: [Vouch](https://github.com/attestantio/vouch)

-The intention is to support all validator clients, and work is underway to add support for lodestar to this repo, with [nimbus](https://github.com/ObolNetwork/charon-distributed-validator-cluster/issues/67) and [prysm](https://github.com/ObolNetwork/charon-distributed-validator-cluster/issues/68) support to follow in the future.
+The intention is to support all validator clients.
 Read more about our client support [here](https://dvt.obol.tech).

 ## Step 3.
 Start the cluster
 Run this command to start your cluster containers